-Acupuncture has been used for treating a wide range of health problems for centuries.
+Acupuncture has been used for treating a wide range of health problems for centuries, and it is known for many benefits.
 This type of alternative treatment, which is based on traditional Chinese medicine, can help reduce pain and other symptoms through the skilled use of thin needles.
 Whether you’re thinking of having acupuncture done or interested in studying it, here are several things to keep in mind about this type of therapy.

 1. It Doesn’t Hurt